 Still having problems?

-Create a new support discussion with the details of your specific problem and your current system configuration.
+RStudio Pro customers should create a new support discussion with the details of your specific problem and your current system configuration.

 Return to Troubleshooting Guide: Using RStudio